decchu14/Python-Password-Checker/README.md

    * And that is why we build our own tool in our own PC to securely check our passwords.
    * And this above mentioned website gives us a API called Password API using which we will be builiding our tool.

+HASH Functions :-
+   * One needs to always Hash or Encrypt their passwords before storing it.
+   * A Hash function is simply a function that generates a value of fixed length for each given input.